Let's Dance (David Bowie album): Legacy

 Reflecting on Let's Dance, Pegg agrees with Bowie in that the record was the artist's "least challenging" album up to that point.
 He felt that unlike Bowie's Glass Spider Tour and Tin Machine periods, where Bowie was willing to take risks and face criticism head-on, Let's Dance plays it safe in every aspect, creating tunes that originally contained "rough edges" that were then "sanded down" and given a "high-gloss finish".
 Pegg also notes that the appearance of three covers on the record was evident to Bowie hitting a creative slump.
 Spitz on the other hand, considers Let's Dance to be "as revolutionary" as Ziggy Stardust, Station to Station or Low.
 He finds it unfair to call it Bowie's "sellout record", saying it is "every bit as high concept as his canonised seventies efforts".
 Although he finds the record's first four tracks among the strongest of Bowie's entire career, Perone describes Let's Dance as a "double-edged sword", in that it was commercially successful but artistically, it found Bowie exploring more conventional lyrical themes and accessible music that would hinder his next recordings.

 On the album's influence, Billboards Joe Lynch argued that Let's Dance provided "the template" for alternative dance music "for the next 30 years".
 In 1989, the album was ranked number 83 on Rolling Stones list of the "100 Best Albums of the Eighties".
 In 2013, NME ranked Let's Dance at number 296 in its list of the 500 Greatest Albums of All Time.
+It was voted number 796 in the second edition of Colin Larkin's All Time Top 1000 Albums.
 In 2018, Pitchfork ranked the album at number 127 in their list of "The 200 Best Albums of the 1980s"; Jeremy D. Larson wrote that Let's Dance "sounds anything but dated" and felt it "became a Trojan horse for the world to discover all the many Bowies hiding underneath the blond bouffant and designer suits."